We had reported earlier that a bill was to be introduced to provide temporary visa powers to the New Zealand Government.

 Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Chile, China, Croatia, Czech Republic, Denmark, Ecuador, Finland, France, Germany, Italy, Japan, Malaysia, Mexico, North Macedonia, Norway, Poland, Qatar, Republic of Korea, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, The Netherlands, United Kingdom, United States of America and Uruguay.

 Professional Visa Solutions is an Auckland based team of professional immigration advisers serving all your New Zealand visa and immigration needs from their Auckland office.
 Our licensed immigration experts understand the problems being faced by foreigners in these difficult times.
 We are following the COVID-19 developments thoroughly and are in tune with the latest New Zealand visa changes and travel restrictions.
-Book a 100% free consultation to discuss your situation with our qualified visa consultants.
+Book a consultation to discuss your situation with our qualified visa consultants.